WatForm/fortress/UserGuide.md

 ## High Level Overview
 Fortress is a Java library for finite model finding (FMF).
 It uses many-sorted first-order logic (MSFOL), which is a variation of first-order logic that uses a system of simple sorts (i.e. simple types).
-Given a MSFOL theory and sizes for each of its sorts, Fortress answers whether there is an interpretation that satisfies the theory and respects those sizes.
+Given an MSFOL theory and sizes for each of its sorts, Fortress answers whether there is an interpretation that satisfies the theory and respects those sizes.

 ## Whirlwind Tour
 There are two steps to creating a theory: